Quick start

 What is the Operations Ratios Calculator doing with my numbers?

-In plain language: The calculator averages inventory, divides cost of goods sold by average inventory, divides net sales by average assets, divides credit sales by receivables, and divides assets by equity for equity multiplier.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+In plain language: The calculator averages beginning and ending inventory, divides cost of goods sold by average inventory, divides net sales by average assets, divides credit sales by average receivables, converts receivables turnover into collection days, and divides assets by equity for equity multiplier.
+Use cost of goods sold and sales from the same period.
+Use beginning and ending inventory from the period edges, average assets for the same period, and average receivables that match the credit-sales period.

 How should I read the Operations Ratios Calculator answer?